Zaphoood/sep-shapiq/.github/ISSUE_TEMPLATE/ticket.md

 ---
-name: Ticket template
+name: Ticket
-about: For creating tickets in the GitHub Project
+about: Use this to create a new ticket in the GitHub Project
 title: ''
 labels: ''
 assignees: ''